How to adjust the volume of each app individually in Windows 11

 Among its features is the ability to prevent certain apps from exceeding a certain volume, ideal for those seeking maximum control.
 Its learning curve is a bit steeper, so you'll want to be prepared to dedicate some time if you want to take advantage of all its features.
 WALE is frequently updated and is free to download from GitHub.

-Third-party apps can give you the extra control and customization you're looking for. when native Windows options fall short.
-They're especially useful for those who manage many audio sources, multiple outputs at once, or simply want to work with different sound profiles depending on the situation.
+Third-party applications can give you that extra control and customization you're looking for when Windows' native options fall short.
+They're especially useful for those who manage many audio sources, handle multiple outputs simultaneously, or simply want to work with different sound profiles depending on the situation.

 Tips for optimal audio control in Windows 11

-If you really want to squeeze the sound capabilities of your computer, Here are some helpful tips:
+If you really want to get the most out of your computer's sound capabilities, here are some useful tips: